 Hackbright is a bootcamp that focuses on teaching Python and only accepts women into their cohorts.
-Its a double whammy of uniqueness in coding bootcamps.
-Their goal is to change what they call the "Dave-to-Girl" ratio by enabling women to enter the software development industry.
+It's a double whammy of uniqueness in coding bootcamps.
+Their goal is to increase female representation in tech through education, mentorship, and community.

 Hackbright has a unique mentorship program for all of their fellowship students.
-You will be matched up with 3 mentors who are software engineers from leading companies in the the industry such as Twitter, Google, Pinterest, Hipmunk, Twilio, and other startups.
+You will be matched up with at least 2 mentors who are software engineers from leading companies in the industry such as Amazon, Eventbrite, Uber, Slack, New Relic, and more.

-To apply, you need to create an account on their site and create a video.
+To apply, you need to create an account on their site and complete an application and coding challenge.
 Just make sure to reserve time for it.
-There are two application deadlines as well, an early and regular, so make sure to factor that into your application planning.

 Hackbright Academy programs

 |Program: Engineering Fellowship||Cities: San Francisco||Duration: 12 weeks||Cost: $16,750|

 All types of engineering fields are traditionally male-dominated, so Hackbright Academy in San Francisco is a 12-week all women's bootcamp.
 The program says they graduate more female software engineers each year than both Stanford and the University of California at Berkeley.
 One of the features of Hackbright Academy’s program is that students are given the opportunity to speed-interview with tech companies at the end of the program.